Beauregard-Jean-Pierre-Alger/HotSpotAnalysis_Plugin/README.md

  - Test on the new functionalities addedd
  - improve GUI appereance
  - Update User guide and documentation for Anselin Local Moran's I and Bivariate Local Moran computation
- - Create a new branch of the sotware without external Python dependnecies

 ___